Denver, North Carolina: 18th century

 Adam Sherrill and his family first settled in the area in 1747, and they were followed by John Beatty two years later.
 The actual location of Denver was first settled around 1770.
 People of Scotch-Irish and German descent from Pennsylvania, were among the first white settlers.
 Most of the early Scotch Irish were Presbyterians, and their first place of worship in what would become the Denver area was John Beatty's house, which was located about one mile west of Beatty's Ford, near the present-day Triangle community.
 Now known as Unity Presbyterian, the first meetinghouse for this congregation was originally built of logs.
 In 1808, it was decided to erect a larger building, and a plot of several acres was conveyed for the purpose by James Little to "James Connor, Alexander Brevard, John Reid and Joseph Graham, trustees."
 Dr Humphrey Hunter, a native of Ireland and a soldier in the American Revolutionary War, was pastor from 1796 to 1804.
 Next came Rev. Henry N. Pharr.
 He was succeeded by Patrick Sparrow, whose father was a potter at Vesuvius furnace, part of the Graham family's local iron industry.
 Sparrow was the first professor of languages at Davidson College, and afterwards president of Hampden–Sydney College in Virginia.
 A long-time minister at Unity was Robert Hall Morrison, who was first president of Davidson College.

 The Presbyterians were soon joined by early Methodists from Maryland, who initially took up residence near what is now Terrell.
 Longtime leaders of the Methodists in the region were Rev. Daniel Asbury and Rev. Jeremiah Munday, pioneer Methodist ministers.
-When he was younger, Asbury traveled to Kentucky with some family members (among them the Callaways) and, along with their leader Daniel Boone, he and approximately 20 men were taken hostage by a band of Shawnee.
+When he was younger, Asbury traveled to Kentucky with some family members (among them the Callaways) and, along with their leader Daniel Boone, he and approximately 20 people were taken hostage by a band of Shawnee.
 They were carried to the far northwest (present-day Ohio) and held in captivity for five years.
 Asbury later was traded to the British in what is now Detroit, and returned to his home in Virginia.
 In 1791, Asbury established in Lincoln County the first Methodist church west of the Catawba River, which is now known as Bethel United Methodist Church.
 Rev. Jeremiah Mundy was a native of Virginia and came to Lincoln County in 1799.
 He was a soldier in the Revolutionary War three years and a minister for 35 years.
 These Methodists brought with them the institution of "camp meeting", which quickly became one of the most important traditions for the region.
 Interdenominational from the beginning, the local Rock Springs Camp Meeting grows out of these early meetings and traces its history to 1794, when Daniel Asbury, William McKendree (who would become a bishop), William Fulwood and James Hall, a Presbyterian, held the first gathering near present-day Rehobeth Church in Terrell.